amore-upf/LSTM_ambiguity/README.md

-# _Putting words in context_: LSTM language models and lexical ambiguity
+# Putting words in context: LSTM language models and lexical ambiguity

 This repository contains the code relevant to the paper " _Putting words in context_: LSTM language models and lexical ambiguity " (to appear in Proc.
 ACL 2019 - Short paper).